MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

 Send your Public Key to Us With The [Telegram](https://t.me/Tarantula_support_bot)

-And Waiting for Activation your P-KEY .After you receive accept Message about Activation Key from us , you can go to STEP 5 .
+And Waiting for Activation your P-KEY .**After you receive accept Message about Activation Key from us**, you can go to STEP 5 .

 ---